Control access to Lambda function URLs

 " }, "Action": "lambda:InvokeFunctionUrl", "Resource": "arn:aws:lambda:us-east-1:123456789012:function:my-function

-You can create this policy statement through the console by following these steps:
+You can create this resource-based policy through the console using the following steps:

 To grant URL invocation permissions to another account (console)